hotosm/OpenAerialMap/CONTRIBUTING.md

-First off, THANK YOU for considering to contribute to the OpenAerialMap repository.
-Every contribution is valuable and helps improve our tools.
-Don't forget to review the Code of Conduct before contributing!
+Welcome to the OpenAerialMap repository, and thank you for considering to contribute to our project!

+OpenAerialMap is a community-driven project that aims to provide free and open access to high-quality aerial imagery for humanitarian and development purposes.
+Every contribution, big or small, can make a difference in achieving this goal.

+Before you start, please take a moment to review our Code of Conduct, which outlines our expectations for respectful and inclusive behavior within the community.

 ### Reporting Issues

-If you encounter any issues or bugs while using OAM, please check our [GitHub issue tracker](https://github.com/hotosm/OpenAerialMap/issues), for there might be an open issue addressing the bug.
-If you don't find one, you can open an issue.
-Please include as much detail as possible, including steps to reproduce the issue and any relevant error messages.
+If you encounter any issues or bugs while using OpenAerialMap, please check our [GitHub issue tracker](https://github.com/hotosm/OpenAerialMap/issues) to see if a similar issue has already been reported.
+If not, please feel free to create a new issue.
+Please provide as much detail as possible, including steps to reproduce the issue and any relevant error messages.

+When reporting an issue, please ensure that it is directed to the relevant sub-repository as OpenAerialMap has several (sub-repositories)[https://github.com/hotosm/OpenAerialMap#repositories] that serve different purposes.

 ### Contributing Code

 Here are the steps to contribute to the OpenAerialMap:

 #### 1. Fork the repository

 Fork creates a copy of the repository in your own GitHub account.
 Go to the [OpenAerialMap repository](https://github.com/hotosm/OpenAerialMap) and click the "Fork" button in the top right corner of the page.

 #### 2. Clone the forked repository

 Clone the forked repository to your local machine using the following command: